hphoellwirth/ecb/README.md

 Latent Dirichlet Allocation (LDA) and Structural Topic Model (STM) for 3 and 10 topics

 ## Main Result(s)
-3 topics: Topics are mainly associated to presidencies 10 topics: Most topics are associated to major events and policies in ECB's history
+3 topics: Topics are mainly associated to presidencies<br>
+10 topics: Most topics are associated to major events and policies in ECB's history

 ## Code Instructions